 10 ways to make money from your music

-As a musician you’ve probably wondered - where does the majority of an artists’ revenue come from?
+As an aspiring musician or someone looking to start a band you’ve probably wondered - where does the majority of an artists’ revenue come from?
 How do artists build a financially stable career from their music?

 Well, here you go - 10 major revenue streams that’ll make up the bulk of any artist’s income.